marcusSimon12082015/node-js-testing-cb-000/README.md

 2. Explain how to use test hooks
 3. Explain how to use spies

+## Introduction

+Whenever we undertake something complex, it's important to break down _what needs to happen_ and give it a try in a no-pressure scenario.
+Musicians practice in their studios before taking it to the stage; athletes work up thousands of reps before big competitions.
+Scientists tests hypotheses in controlled environments, making sure that their results are verifiable and repeatable.

+Programmers can take advantage of warming up and testing too.
+We do so, it turns out, by writing tests.

+Tests model behavior for our code, giving us a chance to try out a few inputs and verify that our code responds as expected.
+At the heart of each test is an _assertion_, a check that the result of our code is what we expected.

 ## Setup

 In this lesson, we've set things up a bit differently from usual: we've given you a working app, and we want you to write the tests!
 Don't worry, we'll guide you each step of the way.